What did the Close the Gap campaign this fall do?

 Why is there a $170,000 deficit in next year’s budget?

 Last June the congregation faced a budget with expenses $170,000 higher than income due to a sharp decrease in our number of pledging households (loss of 60) during the pandemic.
-Instead of slashing expenses, the Standing Committee recommended and the congregation voted to cover the $170,000 deficit with surplus cash.
+Instead of slashing expenses, the Governing Board recommended and the congregation voted to cover the $170,000 deficit with surplus cash.
 (Click here or read below to learn more about what surplus cash is.)
 Given that our surplus cash on hand last year was a little over $170,000, we essentially used the entire amount to cover this year’s $170,000 deficit.

 FP = First Parish